-Ella and Dinah need to be adopted together, and we would prefer a foster-to-adopt arrangement, if possible.
-They would do best in a home with no dogs or small children, and not a lot of large groups of people coming and going.
+Fortunately for Dinah and Ella, a kind man reached out with an offer to foster them.
+Their foster dad has taken painstaking care of them, and despite the traumatic experience in animal control, the two friends are thriving now.
+They do need to be adopted together and would do best in a home with no loudly barking dogs or small children.
 They get along well with other cats, especially non-territorial, non-aggressive cats - in fact, Dinah often lights up when she sees another cat in the room.
-If you have lots of windows to sit in and look at the world (and the birds) outside, they will love that.
 They will take a little more patience and adjustment time than the average cat, but when they bond with you, they are the sweetest pair you will hope to meet.

 What Dinah and Ella want more than anything is their very own human who will love them and keep them safe for the rest of their lives.
 They deserve a happy ending.
 Can you help them?

 To inquire, please contact Susan at (314) 478-4502 or susanfbauer!gmail.com.